Eposkk/eposkk/README.md

 ### Hi👋

-I am taking a Master of Science in Computer Science at NTNU and have just finished my bachelor's degree in computer engineering.
-Also currently working as a software engineer at FrontCore and previously worked as an ETL engineer at Knowtex.
+I am taking a Master of Science in Computer Science at NTNU Also currently working as a software engineer at FrontCore and previously worked as a Fullstack Developer at Computas and an ETL engineer at Knowtex.

 My LinkedIn: